-Finally, the programme will boost efforts to advance the policy debate on central-local relationships, by more strategically codify and make available the evidence from monitoring and evaluation studies and from the lessons learned - positive and negative - from the pilots and innovations on local governance, undertaken by the government, by UNDP and other development actors.
-To date, efforts to support policy dialogue mainly consisted of some knowledge products and workshops.
-The programme will proactively engage in advocacy around these policy issues with the Union, State and Region governments, MPs (at Union and State/Region level) and other stakeholders and facilitate dialogues based on lessons learned at Union, S/R and local levels.
-A more structured decentralization policy engagement strategy is needed and be part of a broader "whole of government" dialogue with national actors and development partners, while also banking on regional and global experiences.
-SLGM will work closely with the SERIP project that is also engaged in the reform of the policy processes and the reform of the Planning Department that will have a direct impact on the decentralization efforts.
+Finally, the programme will boost efforts to advance the policy debate on central-local relationships, in parallel with programme activity implementation, by building coalitions to proactively engage in policy dialogues and advocacy around these policy issues with the Union, State and Region governments, MPs (at Union and State/Region level) and other state and non-governmental stakeholders and development partners) and facilitate dialogues based on lessons learned at each level.
+A more structured local governance and decentralization policy engagement strategy is needed as part of a broader "whole of government" dialogue, while also banking on regional and global experiences.
+SLGM will work closely with the SERIP project that is also engaged with the Planning Department on how to improve the policy processes which can also have a direct impact on the decentralization efforts.
+SERIP can also potentially assist in facilitating the Hluttaws' involvement in these policy discussions but SLGM will also seek stronger collaboration with other actors (such as the Renaissance Institute and Enlightened Myanmar Research) to advance this agenda.